- 4th CARES Act Report, 10/8/20

 Please contact a Student Financial Planner: firstname.lastname@example.org or 512-313-4700.

-If a travel course or some other event is cancelled, will refunds be available?
+If a travel course or some other event is canceled, will refunds be available?

-We will communicate directly with the students involved if cancelling travel or any activity becomes necessary.
+We will communicate directly with the students involved if canceling travel or any activity is necessary.

 I’m a current international student and have questions regarding my F-1 visa, Who